-17. The MMTel AS A updates the initial SDP answer in the 18X response, and sends it to the S-CSCF A. Now the initial SDP answer includes two media descriptions m3 and m4.
-It’s recommended that the value of "a=setup" line in m3 is set to "passive".
-This 18X response is sent to the UE A by the S-CSCF.
+8. The MMTel AS A updates the initial SDP answer in the 18X response, and sends it to the S-CSCF A. This 18X response is sent to the UE A by the S-CSCF.

-18. The P-CSCF A executes QoS procedure to establish the dedicated bearer/QCI Flow for the audio/video/data channel media based on the SDP answer in the 183 response.
+9. The P-CSCF A executes QoS procedure to establish the dedicated bearer/QCI Flow for the audio/video/data channel media based on the SDP answer in the 183 response.

-19. The subsequent is the PRACK/PRACK 200 procedure.
+10. The subsequent is the PRACK/PRACK 200 procedure.

-Figure 6.X.2.2.1-2: UE-initiated bootstrap data channel establishment procedure (continued)

-20-22.
-After the precondition procedure is completed in the network A, UE A sends an UPDATE request with a new SDP offer for media renegotiation.
+11. After the precondition procedure is completed in the network A, UE A sends an UPDATE request with a new SDP offer for media renegotiation.

-23-26.
+12-13.
 UE A initiates SCTP association and DTLS connection establishment procedures to establish the bootstrap data channels with the DCS-M A and the DCS-M B respectively.
-After these bootstrap data channels are established, UE A retrieves the bootstrap application and the data channel application list from the DCS-C A and the DCS-C B respectively.
+UE A retrieves the bootstrap application and the data channel application list from the DCS-C A and the DCS-C B respectively.

-27-29.
-After the precondition procedure is completed in the network B, UE B returns a 200 OK with a new SDP answer for the UPDATE request from UE A.
+14. After the precondition procedure is completed in the network B, UE B returns a 200 OK with a new SDP answer for the UPDATE request from UE A.

-30-33.
+15-16.
 UE B initiates SCTP association and DTLS connection establishment procedures to establish the bootstrap data channels with the DCS-M B and the DCS-M A respectively.
-After these bootstrap data channels are established, UE B retrieves the bootstrap application and the data channel application list from the DCS-C B and the DCS-C A respectively.
+UE B retrieves the bootstrap application and the data channel application list from the DCS-C B and the DCS-C A respectively.

-34. The subsequent procedure of the session is continued.
+17. The subsequent procedure of the session is continued.